edellano/Adenita-SAMSON-Edition-Linux/docs/README.md

 ## Requirements

-For the moment Adenita is only available for Windows.
+Adenita is available for Windows and Linux.
 A dedicated graphics card is recommended.

 ## First steps

 Adenita is a [SAMSON](https://www.samson-connect.net) plugin.
-Therefore to use it you will need to install SAMSON.
+Therefore to use it you will need to install **SAMSON 0.7.0**.
 Afterwards you can select Adenita from a variety of plugins.
 Adenita can be combined with any of them!
 If you are unfamiliar with SAMSON, check out their [tutorials](https://documentation.samson-connect.net/).

 ## Features